saumyakriai/FHIR/README.md

 **Create My First FHIR Resource?**

-Exploring healthcare technology can feel like an uphill battle.
-The tech terrain is vast, but I've got your back.
+Exploring healthcare technology.
 Now, what is FHIR—Fast Healthcare Interoperability Resources—?
 It's a modern standard simplifying data interoperability.
 FHIR stands out for its rapid adoption and user-friendly approach to healthcare data, representing a shift from proprietary formats to open, accessible standards.
-You might be tempted to think FHIR is just another acronym to add to the soup; but it's the secret sauce making healthcare data as shareable as your favorite memes.
+It's the secret sauce making healthcare data as shareable as favorite memes.

 **Setting the Stage**
 #